-So far the National Park Authority has worked on eight peatland projects restoring approximately 400 hectares of mountain bog across the National Park.
-Five further projects are in development for 2020.
+So far the National Park Authority has worked on eight peatland projects restoring over 400 hectares of mountain bog across the National Park.
+Three further projects are in development for 2020, covering a further 200 hectares.
 It is hoped that with the availability of grant funding this work can continue to stop further degradation of our peatlands; and restart the growth of these important habitats.